 Step 7: Review Year-to-Date Payroll Information

-The last tab, titled “Year-to-Date Payroll,” in our payroll Excel template lists all your employee payroll details for the year.
+The last tab, titled “Year-to-Date Payroll,” in the payroll Excel template lists all your employee payroll details for the year.
 It’s linked to the monthly payroll tabs, so all employee payroll expenses should be reflected.
 If you decide to provide pay stubs—some states require you to do so—this tab will give you the YTD information you need to fill them in.

-Frequently Asked Questions (FAQs)
+Frequently Asked Questions (FAQs) About How to Do Payroll in Excel

 It can be a good option for some employers with a small workforce (up to 10 employees).
-However, while Excel provides ease in managing employee and payroll-related data, we only recommend it for very small businesses that have simple payroll and tax calculation needs.
+However, while Excel provides ease in managing employee and payroll-related data, I only recommend it for very small businesses that have simple payroll and tax calculation needs.

 Don’t change the Social Security and Medicare tax rates in columns G and H, respectively.
 These Federal Insurance Contributions Act (FICA) rates are predetermined by the IRS.